inkandswitch/patchwork/packages/e2e/README.md

-- `cross-profile-sync.spec.ts` — full UI boot (threepane), a markdown doc created via the create-new menu and edited in CodeMirror, synced between two browser profiles through the real Subduction server; once against the local build, once against the live patchwork.inkandswitch.com.
+- `cross-profile-sync.spec.ts` — full UI boot (threepane), a markdown doc created via the create-new menu and edited in CodeMirror, synced between two browser profiles through the real Subduction server; once against the local build, and once against a deployed site if `--live-site` names one.
 - `install-tool.spec.ts` — the extensibility loop: a one-file counter module (`fixtures/counter.js`) is written into a directory doc, installed from its `automerge:` URL through the Packages UI, created via the create-new